mlpack/mlpack/doc/user/bindings/r.md

 R> output_model <- d$output_model
 ```

-A utility to perform feature scaling on datasets using one of sixtechniques.
-Both scaling and inverse scaling are supported, andscalers can be saved and then applied to other datasets.
+A utility to perform feature scaling on datasets using one of six techniques.
+Both scaling and inverse scaling are supported, and scalers can be saved and then applied to other datasets.
 [Detailed documentation](#preprocess_scale_detailed-documentation).